Eastern Command (India)

 The Eastern Command is one of the six operational commands of the Indian Army.
-It is headquartered in Fort William in the city of Kolkata in the state of West Bengal.
+It is headquartered in Vijay Durg (formerly known as Fort William) in the city of Kolkata in the state of West Bengal.
 The Eastern Command was formed on 1 November 1920.
 The Command is commanded by a three-star rank officer with the title General Officer Commanding-in-Chief (GOC-in-C).

-Lieutenant General Rana Pratap Kalita is the current GOC-in-C of Eastern Command.
+Lieutenant General Ram Chander Tiwari is the current GOC-in-C of Eastern Command.

 History

 Early history

 The Presidency armies were abolished with effect from 1 April 1895 when the three Presidency armies of Bengal, Bombay, and Madras became the Indian Army.
 The Indian Army was divided into four Commands: Bengal Command, Bombay Command, Madras Command and Punjab Command, each under a lieutenant general.

 Between 1904 and 1908, the Bengal Command became the Eastern Command.
-In 1908, the four commands were merged into two Armies – Northern Army and Southern Army – as recommended by the then Commander-in-Chief, Indian Army, Lord Kitchener.
+In 1908, the four commands were merged into two Armies – the Northern Army and Southern Army – as recommended by the then Commander-in-Chief, Indian Army, Lord Kitchener.
 This system persisted until 1920 when the arrangement reverted to four commands again: Eastern Command, Northern Command, Southern Command and Western Command.

 On 1 November 1920, the Eastern Command was formed, with its summer headquarters in Nainital and winter headquarters in Lucknow.
-General Sir Havelock Hudson, become its first Commander.
+General Sir Havelock Hudson, became its first Commander.